JieFrye/LogAnalysis/README.md

 * The first issue was that CSV files are slow to be parsed in Spark.
 I transformed the data into a parquet columnar format, and reading the data into Spark became 6x faster.
 * There were over 262K distinct documents viewed by ip addresses in the data.
 To make the data processing faster, I chose to focus on the most relevant features.
 So I ignored the documents that were viewed by < 1% of the users.
 Since these documents are only infrequently viewed, ignoring them will have minimal effect on the patterns that I discovered but significantly speed up the calculation by 23%.
 * I wanted to visualize the high-dimensional data.
 Ideally, I would use t-SNE, but it is computationally heavy.
-Due to the time and budget constrains, I used PCA for dimensionality reduction.
+Due to the time and budget constraints, I used PCA for dimensionality reduction.
 Because the data is big, I had to perform PCA in a distributed way using Spark.
 Then I used t-SNE to produce a scatterplot on the dimensionally reduced result data set.

 # Result: Compare Trends and Detect Anomalies